Our Helpline Admiral Nurse, Rachel Watson, advises families with dementia on what to do around the changing guidance with face coverings

 Face coverings can be used to limit the spread of coronavirus through air droplets when people cough, sneeze or talk.
 There is evidence to show that they can reduce the spread of the virus in people who are contagious but whose symptoms have not developed yet, if at all.

-Dementia UK’s Admiral Nurse Dementia Helpline has taken many calls already from families around how they can get their relative to wear a face covering in view of the changing guidance on this issue.
+Dementia UK’s Admiral Nurse Dementia Helpline has taken many calls already from families around how they can get their relative to wear a face covering.
 Many families have reported feelings of anxiety, particularly around what’s going to happen if they cannot get their relative to wear one and if they will be fined.